feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 this Feature Service, it should be published and included in the global set of Feature Services by the integrator.

-**Note:** If the Feature Service to be registered has already been registered, the new Feature Service is ignored and a warning is emitted.
+> If the Feature Service to be registered has already been registered, the new
+> Feature Service is ignored and a warning is emitted.

 ## Implementing a Feature App Using React